 For boys and girls any of the following may be worn:

 - Knee length skirt or pinafore dress – grey or black

 - Polo shirt - white

 - Summer dress - green and white check

 - Shoes - suitable and sensible please (no high heels)

 - Baseball cap - green (as protection in hot weather)

 To order school uniform please visit the Basingstoke Skoolkit store or visit https://www.skoolkit.co.uk/school-uniform/127

 What is the physical activities uniform for Fairfields Primary School?

-This is of great importance and children are expected to have their clothing for these activities in school on the days that they have PE.
+It is of great importance and children are expected to wear clothing for these activities in school on the days that they have PE.
 Your child's teacher will tell you each term the days PE is timetabled.